spenserblack/spenserblack.github.io/tutorials/git.md

 uses.
 What does it do?
-Normally, `git add [path]` stages *all* changes in files. `git add --patch` (`git add -p` for short) lets you review the changes in each file, and *pick which changes to add and which to ignore.* This is not only an incredibly useful way to avoid staging/committing unrelated changes.
+Normally, `git add [path]` stages *all* changes in files. `git add --patch` (`git add -p` for short) lets you review the changes in each file, and *pick which changes to add and which to ignore.* This is not only an incredibly useful way to avoid staging/committing unrelated changes, but also a great way to learn how git works.
 Also, if you're not 100% sure what's staged before a commit, run `git status` or `git diff --staged` to double-check that everything looks good.